davidekunno93/things-to-do-app-frontend/README.md

 **User sign in and out with Firebase - catch login errors** **Earn pts for completing and deleting tasks (will need tooltip explaining)** *enable leveling up*
-*character limits on task title, notes, steps
-*Are you sure clear category/delete category modals *"..." if task name is longer than available width Search bar to search tasks
+*character limits on task title, notes, steps, location (30) *Are you sure clear category/delete category modals *"..." if task name is longer than available width Search bar to search tasks